 • Retired status cannot be in lieu of an expired or of a being clinically inactive*.

-• Must notify the ABMGG of the change in status to retired by submission of the Diplomate Request for Retired Status form.
+• The diplomate must notify the ABMGG of the change in status to retired by submission of the Diplomate Request for Retired Status form linked below or available by contacting the administrative office at abmgg@abmgg.org.

 Notification of change in status to retired at the ABMGG will result in the following:

-• Change in status to Retired, which will reflected in ABMGG records and publicly at ABMS Certification Matters.
+• Change in status to Retired for all ABMGG specialty and/or subspecialty certifications, which will be reflected in ABMGG records and publicly at ABMS Certification Matters.

 • Removal from routine emails from ABMGG sent to current diplomates, unless otherwise requested.

-• The opportunity to participate in Continuing Certification activities at a discounted rate, if desired.
+• The opportunity to participate in Continuing Certification activities via longitudinal assessment program (CertLink) at a discounted rate, if desired.

 Request Retired Status